mayurj747/BaxterCollisionDetection/README.md

 Demo-ing collision detection capabilities of the Baxter robot in python.

-_state_validity_collision.py_ contains the StateValidity class which is responsible for collision detection
+_state_validity_collision.py_ contains the StateValidity class which is responsible for collision detection.
+Refer main scope of the script for a working example of how this thing performs collision checks.

 _set_environment.py_ is a helper script which will create an environment complete with collision objects for demo purposes.